Skip to content

 Where to Search for Apartments

 Idealista.com is Spain's largest property portal - set up email alerts for your target areas.
 Fotocasa.es lists different properties and is also worth checking.
 Before you start filtering listings, decide which Valencia neighborhoods match your budget and lifestyle so your alerts stay focused.
 Budget-stretched newcomers often widen their alert ring to include Torrefiel on metro line 1 or Sant Isidre in Patraix, where 1-bed flats still appear under 700 euros.
+The semi-rural huerta barrios of Poble Nou and La Punta on the city edge can be even cheaper if you want a garden and don't mind needing a bike or car.
 For informal listings, especially short-term rentals and room shares, Facebook groups such as "Expats in Valencia" and "Valencia Housing" are very active.

 Working with a Real Estate Agent